awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 If you're using additional add\-ons for your cluster that aren't listed in the previous table, update them to the latest compatible versions after updating your cluster\.

-**Note**
-The pod security policy admission controller is enabled on Amazon EKS clusters running Kubernetes version 1.13 or later.
-If you are upgrading the cluster from pre version 1.13, please ensure proper pod security policies are in place\.
-For more information, see [Amazon EKS Default Pod Security Policy](pod-security-policy.html#default-psp)\.

 Choose the tab below that corresponds to your desired cluster update method:

 ------